Top 10 Best Cities in the United States

 What a huge metro area!
 Everything you could possibly want!

 I was born in Portland and I love it.
-It is so beautiful with its flowers, big beautiful parks, lots of food trucks, amazing equality rights, and the sports are amazing.
+The city is beautiful with its flowers, expansive parks, abundant food trucks, excellent equality rights, and exciting sports.
 Go Portland Timbers!

-Portland is by far one of the best cities, even if it is quaint in comparison to larger markets.
-Everyone is welcome there, and it's clean, it's damn clean!
+Portland is by far one of the best cities, even if it is quaint compared to larger markets.
+Everyone is welcome here, and it's incredibly clean!

 Insane food trucks, catering to all vegetarians.
 Everyone is super nice and eco-friendly.
-Nike is live.
+Nike is thriving.

 Top 10 Cities: